About-Spain.net

 some cases are inseparable from the history of Spain.
 Paradors are not

 cheap, but for what they offer they are not expensive either.
-Generally
+In the

-expect to pay upwards of 120 € a night for a double room
+summer expect to pay upwards of 130 € a night for a double room

 including

-breakfast - though some off-season special offers come in at below
+breakfast - though many off-season rates come in at well below

 this.
 Paradors for which there is considerable demand, for instance the